Junjar19/study-of-basic-gates/README.md

 Program for logic gates and verify its truth table in quartus using Verilog programming

- Developed by: RegisterNumber:Junjar U  24008873
+ Developed by:Junjar U RegisterNumber: 24008873

 **Logic symbol & Truthtable**